ljewalsh/Stuff-you-stuff-comments/README.md

 # Stuff You Stuff Comments
-A userscript which removes people's comments from stuff.co.nz (currently only working on Chrome)
+A userscript which replaces people's comments on stuff.co.nz (currently only working on Chrome)

     - Install Tapermonkey from appstore (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)
     - Create new script